 make arrangements for a pre- or post-seminar stay in Berlin.

-a welcome dinner, and ends after breakfast on Wednesday, 6 July 2016.
-The final program can be
+a welcome dinner, and ends after breakfast on Monday, 19 June 2017.
+The program draft can be

 Participants arriving early or departing late must make accommodation